 The lowest wage that employers may legally pay for an hour of labor.

-Central bank actions involving the use of interest rate or money supply tools to achieve such goals as maximum employment and stable prices.
+Central bank actions to achieve such goals as maximum employment and stable prices.

 Anything widely accepted in exchange for goods and services.